jebif/jebif_website/README.md

 Depending on external circumstances, the others aspects of the website related to the elections will be added.

 ## Dependencies
+`python -m pip install Django` for Django, the Python framework used to make this website (Python 3 is required).

+For Bootstrap 5, check the official website: https://getbootstrap.com/docs/5.0/getting-started/download/.
+It is used to handle code for html pages.

 `pip install django-tinymce` for tinymce, used for writing the article in the admin page.

 `pip install django-crispy-forms` for cripsy-forms, used to have nicer forms.

 ## Structure